purescript-deprecated/gulp-purescript/README.md

 ###### `ffi` (String Array)

-Sets one or more `--ffi=<string>` that specifies the location of files for code that is included with a `foreign import` in the PureScript source.
+Sets one or more `--ffi=<string>` that specifies the files for code that is included with a `foreign import` in the PureScript source.

 ### `purescript.pscMake(options)`